 Prepare for flooding by doing the following:

 Develop a disaster response plan.
-See Red Cross' website: www.redcross.org and get a copy of "Repairing Your Flooded Home."
+See Red Cross' website: www.redcross.org.

 Get a Flood Insurance Policy:

--Because the City participates in the National Flood Insurance Program (NFIP) separate flood insurance policies can be purchased and because the City participates in the Community Rating System, the cost for flood insurance policies has been reduced by (20%) ten percent.
+Because the City participates in the National Flood Insurance Program (NFIP) separate flood insurance policies can be purchased and because the City participates in the Community Rating System, the cost for flood insurance policies has been reduced by (20%) twenty percent.

 Consider some permanent flood protection measures:

-For more information see the “Homeowner’s Guide to Retrofitting" on FEMA's website, www.fema.gov.
+For more information see the “Homeowner’s Guide to Retrofitting" on FEMA's website, fema.gov.

 During a Flood:

--Stay away from downed power lines and displaced wild animals in the water, such as
+Stay away from downed power lines and displaced wild animals in the water, such as rats and snakes.

-Other resources are available at the Marin County Library and the Novato Police
+Other resources are available at the Marin County Library and at the City of Novato Library.